 A sophisticated reboot of the classic ham and cheese coupling, these savory Gruyère Prosciutto Scones pair nutty Gruyère and fresh dill with the salty punch of prosciutto.
-Find more quick bread recipes in our Quick Breads special issue!
+Find more quick bread recipes in our Bread 2020 special issue!

 Gruyere Prosciutto Scones

 Makes 8 scones

 - 1 tablespoon (15 grams) baking powder

 - ½ teaspoon (1 gram) ground black pepper

 - ½ cup (113 grams) cold unsalted butter, grated

 - ½ cup (50 grams) freshly grated Gruyère cheese

 - 2 tablespoons (4 grams) chopped fresh dill